Dave-Sterry/Bakery.Solutions/README.md

 ## Pierre's Bakery

 _A console app for a bakery.
-This console app present the user with the ability to purchase bread and/or pastries.
+This console app present the user with the ability to purchase bread and/or pastries along with coffee.
 It correctly calculates the price based on the given rates, and returns the total to the user_

 ## Requirements